Living Sober Sucks

 Let go and let gravity! - Some things fly, some don't.

-The day I needed help from God, He called in sick.
+The day I needed help from God, She called in sick.

 If you think you have a problem, you probably do have a problem